-Contact TJMC editor Brian Steffen with possible ideas or to submit works for consideration.
+Contact TJMC editor Cathy Strong with possible ideas or to submit works for consideration.
 Please include the subject line “TJMC Submission” in your queries and submissions.
 TJMC publishes a number of types of articles that serve the members of SPIG and our field as a whole.
 Also, please indicate in the first paragraph of your email which of the following sections for which you would like your submission to be considered:

 Scholarship of Application